Oatley

 The level of cultural diversity witnessed in Oatley was found to be above average when compared nationally for a number of language and cultural background related metrics

-Oatley's population, as of the 2016 Census, comprised 27.2% born overseas and 28.1% speaking a language other than English at home, indicating higher cultural diversity compared to most local markets.
-Christianity was the predominant religion in Oatley, with 61.1%, slightly higher than Greater Sydney's 49.7%.
+Oatley's population was found to be more culturally diverse than most local markets, with 27.2% born overseas and 28.1% speaking a language other than English at home.
+Christianity was the predominant religion in Oatley, accounting for 61.1%, compared to 49.2% across Greater Sydney.
 The top three ancestry groups were English (21.7%), Australian (20.2%), and Chinese (11.9%).

 Frequently Asked Questions - Diversity